isomerpages/pa-cdcnw/_programmes/Caring/North West Emergency Relief Fund.md

 *     Monthly household income of ≤ $3,500 or monthly per capita Income of ≤ $1,000

 For enquiries, please contact the North West CDC at northwest_cdc@pa.gov.sg.

+All applications are subject to assessment and evaluation.
+Supporting documents are required to assess the applicant’s overall circumstances and meeting the eligibility criteria does may not guarantee entitlement to assistance.